macthomasengineering/MteEVAL-b4x-library/README.md

 ##Codeblocks

-MteEval implements a single class named Codeblock.
-MteEval's codeblock adopts the syntax from the venerable 1990's xBase compiler [Clipper 5](https://en.wikipedia.org/wiki/Clipper_(programming_language)) where the construct began.
+MteEVAL implements a single class named Codeblock.
+MteEVAL's codeblock adopts the syntax from the venerable 1990's xBase compiler [Clipper 5](https://en.wikipedia.org/wiki/Clipper_(programming_language)) where the construct began.
 Codeblocks start with an open brace, followed by an optional parameter list between pipes, then the expression, and end with a closing brace.

 ```clipper
 {|<parameters>|<expression>}